 Frequently Asked Personal Injury Questions

-For nearly 18 years, the Law Office of James A. Conley has worked extensively with injury victims in Edmonds and throughout Western Washington.
+For nearly 18 years, the Law Office of James A. Conley has worked extensively with injury victims in Seattle and throughout Western Washington.
 When meeting with our clients, we often hear a lot of questions surrounding their personal injury claims and the legal process for resolving their case.
 Below are answers to some of the more commonly asked questions we hear.

 What Should I Do If I Am In An Accident?